dseelinger/AzureAndADValidation/docs/Confirm-ADUser.md

 ## PARAMETERS

 ### -Name
-The name of the AD User to look for.
+The username of the AD User to look for.

 ```yaml
 Type: String